Caring For Your 2 Month Old Baby

 Your 2 Month Old Baby’s Sleeping Habits

-Your baby is probably sleeping 15 to 16 hours per day right now.
-That’s quite a bit, but most two month olds still can’t sleep through the whole night.
-If you’re one of the lucky parents whose baby is sleeping six or seven hours consecutively at night, be grateful!
-Four- or five-hour blocks of sleep are more common for 2 month olds.
+Most 2 month olds still can’t sleep through the whole night, so if your baby is sleeping six to seven consecutive hours at night, consider yourself lucky!
+Four- to five-hour blocks of sleep are more common for 2 month olds.

-To help your little one make it through the night with as little waking as possible, don’t let them sleep more than three consecutive hours during the day.
+To help your little one make it through the night with as little waking as possible, try not to let them sleep more than three consecutive hours during the day.
 If your little one has slept for three hours straight, wake them up and try to feed them.
 This will make sure they’re getting plenty to eat while also regulating their sleep habits.

 One final note on the topic: always put your child to sleep on their back.
 Never lay your little one down to sleep on their tummy, as this greatly increases the risk of Sudden Infant Death Syndrome (SIDS).